chrisizeful/SaveLoad/README.md

 #### Creating Defs

 First, you must create a record that extends Def.
 Then, you can create JSON files using that type.
-Note that Defs can safely reference other Defs - the DefConverter resolves them by name and the DependencyGraph resolves the order to load them in.
+Defs can safely reference other Defs - the DefConverter resolves them by name and the DependencyGraph resolves the order to load them in.
+Note that a single file can contain any number of defs.
 ```C#
 namespace MyGame;